seeddisperser/standard-toolkit/packages/design-system/README.md

 # @accelint/design-system

-Welcome to the C2 Design System (C2DS)!
+Welcome to the C2 design system!
 This library is a collection of UI components and tools for engineers to build specialized, precise user experiences for Command and Control (C2) systems.

 ## Why does this design system exist?

-This design system, which we've designated C2DS for simplicity, was born of three essential business priorities:
+This design system was born of three essential business priorities:

 - We want to improve runtime performance of our applications.
 - We require more flexible tools for building specialized UI than was available in traditional "out of the box" libraries.